-In order to facilitate the development of new orthopaedic physical therapy residency and fellowship programs, the Orthopaedic Section Board of Directors created the Residency and Fellowship Education (RFE) Committee.
+In order to facilitate the development of new orthopaedic physical therapy residency and fellowship programs, the Academy of Orthopaedic Physical Therapy Board of Directors created the Residency and Fellowship Education (RFE) Committee.
 The purpose of the RFE Committee is to develop and disseminate educational materials as well as sponsor educational programs to support orthopaedic clinical residency programs.
-The Committee will develop a standardized curriculum model that can be adopted in its entirety, or in parts, based on the needs of newly developing as well as established clinical residency programs.
-The RFE Coordinator, appointed by the Board of Directors, will direct and promote this important Section activity

 Kathy Cieslak, PT, DScPT, MSEd, OCS